Iterative-Insights/ledger_sample/README.md

 THIS IS A WORK IN PROGRESS, NOT ALL FUNCTIONALITY IS THERE YET.

-The main.mo file appears to be a Motoko module for the DFINITY Internet Computer platform, implementing backend logic for a ledger or wallet service.
+The main.mo file is a Motoko module for the DFINITY Internet Computer platform, implementing backend logic that allows deposits and withdraws from a canister by interacting with the ICP ledger.

 Here's a summary of its functionality:

 - Pre-upgrade Handling: It includes a preupgrade function to save the state of the balances map to a stable variable before a canister upgrade.